340 N. Campus Drive

 October 15: funding for the spring semester

 Graduate students who are interested in being nominated for a White fellowship should contact the department that houses their degree program.
-The nominating department should submit as much supporting documentation as is available to the Office of Graduate Fellowships, Enrollment, and Graduation Services, GEAR 213 or : transcripts, GRE scores, letters of recommendation, student-authored publications and research projects.
+The nominating department should submit as much supporting documentation as is available to the Office of Graduate Fellowships and Program Support including transcripts, GRE scores, letters of recommendation, and student-authored publications and research projects.

 Nominations are reviewed by the fellowship committee.
-Department chairs/graduate coordinators will be notified of the award decision by email, usually within 2-3 weeks of submission.
+Department chairs, graduate coordinators, and nominees will be notified of the award decision by email, usually within 2-3 weeks of submission.